Master of Science in Atmospheric Science

 - A current resume/CV.

 - A Statement of Interest and Goals.
 This is included in the on-line application form.
-The Graduate Studies Committee places considerable importance on the thoughtfulness of your remarks – in particular, we are interested in learning about (1) your specific interests within geography and why they are important and interesting to you, (2) what you envision as your educational and career objectives and how a degree from KU Geography helps to meet those objectives, and (3) which of our faculty members you think would be an appropriate graduate advisor and mentor.
+The Graduate Studies Committee places considerable importance on the thoughtfulness of your remarks – in particular, we are interested in learning about (1) your specific interests within atmospheric science and why they are important and interesting to you, (2) what you envision as your educational and career objectives and how an Atmospheric Science degree from KU helps to meet those objectives, and (3) which of our faculty members you think would be an appropriate graduate advisor and mentor.

 - A scanned copy of an official transcript can be uploaded at the time of application.
 Official, degree conferred transcripts will be required prior to the second semester of study.
 NOTE: Documents uploaded with your application are not considered official.
 KU does not consider transcripts that come from applicants or that have been in the applicant's possession as official.